Market landscape

 Client overview

-Strategic Allies Ltd (SAL) were working with a specialty chemical company wanting to diversity their offerings and explore new market opportunities.
-One area of particular interest was electronic materials, for example conductive adhesives, pastes and inks, thermal management materials, EMI shielding materials, electronic coatings and solder pastes.
+Strategic Allies Ltd (SAL) was working with a specialty chemical company wanting to diversify its offerings and explore new market opportunities.
+One area of particular interest was electronic materials, for example, conductive adhesives, pastes and inks, thermal management materials, EMI shielding materials, electronic coatings, and solder pastes.

-To understand the nature and scale of the market opportunity, there was need to better understand the requirements of customers of electronic materials, level of satisfaction with current offerings, and unmet needs.
-There was also a desire to better understand the value chain for electronic materials, and identify companies operating in this space who potentially represent partners to further develop and commercialise new offerings and services to the market.
+To understand the nature and scale of the market opportunity, there was a need to better understand the requirements of customers of electronic materials, the level of satisfaction with current offerings, and unmet needs.
+There was also a desire to understand the value chain for electronic materials better and identify companies operating in this space that potentially represent partners to further develop and commercialise new offerings and services to the market.

 The search